Skip to main content

 Metrics

-Another important aspect of observability and monitoring is the collection of metrics data, for example, to identify patterns and understand trends, and to make sure SLAs are met.
+Another important aspect of observability and monitoring is the collection of metrics data.
+These metrics can help to identify patterns and understand trends and to make sure SLAs are met.

 ADS collects metrics for requests according to the following key metrics: